 The frame is the core of our vehicle and forms the connection point for most systems.
 To build the frame we cut, bent and welded tubular steel pipes to form a robust monocoque structure.
 Square pipes were used as the base of the chasis and round pipes were used throughout the rest of the frame.
 We also incorporated crumple zones into the front and rear of the frame to ensure passenger safety.
 The frame was later extended by custom fabricated mountings which hold the vehicle systems in place.
 The relative simplicity of this low cost construction approach forms the basis of a highly scalable production process.

 We integrate cost effective vehicle parts onto the core frame to create the same basic functionality as a normal car while focusing on key aspects of performance such as suspension and steering.
 Over the course of several months we purchased systems in Mombasa and Nairobi from a range of manufacturers.
 For example, Mobius One includes a 2000cc Toyota engine, Rob's Magic suspension springs and Yamaha transmission cables.
 The local availability of these types of systems throughout Africa means our vehicles will be relatively easy to assemble and maintain.
-Over the next year we will begin importing larger quantities of systems directly from Japan to further reduce the production cost and achieve our vehicle price point goal of $6,000.
+Over the next year we will begin importing larger quantities of systems directly from Japan to further reduce the production cost.

 Vehicle assembly involves the fitting of purchased systems onto the core frame.
 To connect systems onto the frame we fabricated custom mountings from thick metal plate which we welded directly onto the core structure.
 At this stage we made minor iterative modifications to the frame mountings to ensure a good fit with the relevant parts.
 Many of these parts were balanced and aligned around the engine which was rear mounted on Mobius One.
 We also fabricated other more specialised components of the vehicle such as pedals, wheel studs and the hand brake mechanism.
 Scaling this assembly approach with systematised processes and appropriate equipment to produce vehicles at factory level is extremely viable.